Agnès Sorel: Life in the royal court

-Born in 1422, Agnes was the daughter of Jean Soreau, Châtelain of Coudun, and his wife Catherine de Maignelais, She was 20 or 21 years old when she was introduced to King Charles.
+Born in 1422, Agnes was the daughter of Jean Soreau, Châtelain of Coudun, and his wife Catherine de Maignelais.
+She was 20 or 21 years old when she was introduced to King Charles.
 At that time, Agnes was holding a position in the household of Rene I of Naples, as a maid of honour to his consort Isabella, Duchess of Lorraine.
 She then went on to serve as the lady-in-waiting for Marie d'Anjou, Charles VII's wife and Isabella's sister in law.
 Agnes would soon become his mistress.
 The King gave her the Château de Loches (where he had been persuaded by Joan of Arc to be crowned King of France) as her private residence.

 Soon, Agnes' presence was felt at the royal court in Chinon where her company was alleged to have brought the king out of a protracted depression.
 Her influence on the court was first felt when she succeeded in convincing the poor king to rally his troops and drive English invaders from French soil.
 Agnes had a very strong influence on the king, and that, in addition to her extravagant tastes, earned her powerful enemies at court.
 She would become the first officially recognized royal mistress of a French king.

 Agnes generated scandal at court, particularly for popularizing the fashion of low-cut gowns.
 This behavior was both imitated and scorned.
-Jean Juvénal des Ursins, the archbishop of Reims, counseled the king to correct such fashions as "front openings through which one sees the teats, nipples, and breasts of women" (ouvertures de par devant, par lesquelles on voit les tetins, tettes et seing des femmes).
+Jean Juvénal des Ursins, the archbishop of Reims, counseled the king to correct such fashions as "front openings through which one sees the teats, nipples, and breasts of women" (ouvertures de par devant, par lesquelles on voit les tetins, tettes et seins des femmes).

 Further scandal was brought to court when painter Jean Fouquet used her in his painting, the Melun Diptych, which depicted Agnes as the Mother of God.
 Courtiers were appalled that the king's mistress and the mother of Charles' illegitimate children was likened to Mary when her status was much less than holy.